 But surely Botswana can do better than this?
 Permitting a few privileged individuals to benefit at the expense of desperate rural communities is going to end badly – for Batswana and for their wildlife and ecosystems.

-The trophy hunting industry is incapable of self-regulation and has never been transparent about its dealings.
-The authorities need to step in and enforce better transparency and accountability.
+The trophy hunting industry seems incapable of self-regulation and has never been transparent about its dealings.
+Claims of sustainability are not backed by science and claims of significant benefits for local people are not supported by evidence.
+The authorities must step in and enforce better scientific rigour, transparency and accountability.
 They need to ensure a better distribution of wealth for Botswana’s rural people, better mitigation of human-wildlife conflict and a more sustainable offtake of genetically gifted animals that are now so popular as mantelpiece adornments.

 * Notes